Loureiro32/JavaSpringBoot/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

-- Inspired by best practices in RESTful API design
+- Inspired by best practices in REST API design